braeniac/crossplay-api/Readme.md

 # Crossplay

 A **scalable backend system** for transferring playlists across multiple music streaming platforms such as Spotify and Apple Music.
-Designed with **concurrency, caching, and fault tolerance** in mind, this project demonstrates real-world backend engineering and systems design.
+Designed with **concurrency, caching, and fault tolerance** in mind.

 ---